MicrosoftDocs/sql-docs/docs/azure-data-studio/extensions/kusto-extension.md

 The Kusto (KQL) extension for [Azure Data Studio](../what-is.md) enables you to connect and query to [Azure Data Explorer](https://docs.microsoft.com/azure/data-explorer/data-explorer-overview) clusters.

-Users can now connect and browse their Azure Data Explorer clusters, write and run KQL queries, and author notebooks with Kusto kernel complete with intellisense.
-By enabling native Kusto (KQL) experience in Azure Data Studio, data engineers, data scientists, or data analysts can quickly discover insights and identify trends and anomalies against a massive amount of data stored in Azure Data Explorer.
+Users can now connect and browse their Azure Data Explorer clusters, write and run KQL queries, and author notebooks with the Kusto kernel complete with IntelliSense.
+By enabling the native Kusto (KQL) experience in Azure Data Studio, data engineers, data scientists, and data analysts can quickly observe trends and anomalies against massive amounts of data stored in Azure Data Explorer.

 This extension is currently in preview.

 ## Prerequisites